Ministry of Justice (New Zealand): Operational services

 The Ministry's official website states: "The Ministry provides administration, case management and support services to the Supreme Court, Court of Appeal, High Court, District Court, special jurisdictions, and a range of tribunals and authorities in 103 locations around New Zealand".
-It also provides "registry services, claims administration, research services, hearings management, judicial support and report-writing services for the Waitangi Tribunal.
+It also provides: "registry services, claims administration, research services, hearings management, judicial support and report-writing services for the Waitangi Tribunal.
 The Ministry negotiates for the settlement of historical claims arising from the Treaty of Waitangi, and manages land for use in settlements".

 Services provided by the Ministry include the administration of legal aid, the Public Defence Service, information about domestic violence and protection orders, separation and divorce, jury service, enforcing civil debt, and how to access wills and other records.
 The Ministry also provides advice to the Minister of Justice on miscarriages of justice, including the exercise of the royal prerogative of mercy and compensation for wrongful conviction and imprisonment.

-Operational services that are often considered crucial for ensuring the effectiveness and fairness of the justice system (in detail) include:

-Legal aid in New Zealand – The Government funds the ministry to provide free legal aid to those unable to pay for a lawyer.
-The purpose of this system is to ensure New Zealander's interests can be defended in court regardless of their financial circumstances.
-However, legal aid is means tested and some people may be required to pay back some or all of it back.
-Legal aid is available for those who have a criminal case against them, a victim of a violent offence who need to a civil non-contact order and are in family and civil disputes.

-Jury Service – Jury Service is an essential aspect of the legal process in New Zealand.
-When a case goes to trial, a jury is selected from the district where the trial is held, chosen randomly from the Electoral Roll.
-These 12 individuals play a crucial role in the justice system by carefully considering the evidence presented in court.
-Based on this evidence, they make the decision of whether the accused is guilty or not guilty.
-However, not everyone is eligible for jury service.
-Those who work within the justice sector, such as members of the New Zealand Police or the Ministry of Justice, are ineligible.

-Waitangi Tribunal – Established in 1975, through the Treaty of Waitangi of Act, it serves to listen and recommendations to claims from Māori who believe that their rights have been breached under the Crown.
-These claims are based on policies, laws, actions and inactions that have undermined Māori rights.
-If a claim is accepted by the Tribunal, it will then make a recommendation to the Crown.
-However, there is no requirement for recommendations to be enforced by the Crown, but there have been cases of where government has taken upon recommendations from the Tribunal such as establishing the Māori Health Authority under the Labour Government in 2020 (that is now destabilised under the National Government elected in 2023).